Harebrained Schemes

 Harebrained Schemes, LLC is an American video game developer based in Seattle, Washington.
 It was co-founded in 2011 by Jordan Weisman and Mitch Gitelman.
 Prior to founding Harebrained Schemes, Weisman and Gitelman worked together on the MechCommander and Crimson Skies franchises at FASA, another company founded by Weisman.
 As of mid-2015, the studio had under 60 employees.
-The studio was acquired by Paradox Interactive in June 2018.
+The studio was acquired by Paradox Interactive in June 2018, and became independent again on January 1, 2024.

 History

 In 2011, Weisman and Gitelman reunited to work on the mobile game Crimson: Steam Pirates, which became Harebrained Schemes' first game.
 The following year, the studio released a second mobile game, Strikefleet Omega.
 Both games were well received, with Crimson: Steam Pirates making Metacritic's "Best iPhone Games of 2011" list and Strikefleet Omega making the Google Play store's "Best Games of 2012" list.